Skip to main content

 3. Platform Dynamics Matter

-X still faces competition from Facebook, Instagram, and TikTok, each of which has distinct user habits.
-For example, TikTok is notorious for having very long session durations.
-A distinct attention economy from other platforms is suggested if X users only view a few dozen posts every session.
-Campaign tactics and information formats should be shaped by an awareness of these variations.
+X still faces competition from Facebook, Instagram, and TikTok, each with distinct user habits.
+For example, TikTok is notorious for very long session durations.
+A distinct attention economy from other platforms is suggested if X users only view a few dozen posts per session.
+Campaign tactics and content formats should be shaped by an awareness of these variations.

 4. Strategic Testing